jiaming-sec/security-code-review/README.md

 - [ ] Are all user inputs validated and sanitized?
 - [ ] Are parameterized queries used to prevent SQL Injection?

+## 🔍 Logging and Error Handling

+- [ ] Are detailed error messages avoided in production?
+- [ ] Is sensitive information excluded from logs?